 Specifically regarding some of our Services

-Presented below is specific information about some of our services to which we would particularly like to draw your attention.
-To find out in greater detail which personal data we compile, why and the way in which we use the data, reference is made to the information in the sections above.
+Presented below is specific additional information about some of our services to which we would particularly like to draw your attention.

 Specifically regarding services within Di-gruppen